MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 - **Reports**.
 Monitor activity and usage in SharePoint and OneDrive.
 [More info](https://docs.microsoft.com/office365/admin/activity-reports/activity-reports?view=o365-worldwide#which-activity-reports-are-available-in-the-admin-center)

-- **Office 365 Advanced Threat Protection (ATP)**.
+- **Microsoft 365 Advanced Threat Protection (ATP)**.
 Protect against sharing malicious files.
-[More info](https://docs.microsoft.com/office365/securitycompliance/atp-for-spo-odb-and-teams)
+[More info](https://docs.microsoft.com/microsoft365/securitycompliance/atp-for-spo-odb-and-teams)

 - **Files Restore**.
 If a location is affected by malicious software, or someone deletes important files, you can [restore a document library](https://support.office.com/article/317791c3-8bd0-4dfd-8254-3ca90883d39a) to an earlier point in time.